 Standardized Test Requirements & Placement/Credit for College-Level Work

-All applicants are required to submit all official results* of either the old SAT Reasoning Test/SAT Test or the ACT Test.
+First-year applicants to Carnegie Mellon for both Fall 2021 and Fall 2022 aren't required to submit ACT or SAT results.
+However, we'll consider your results if you want us to consider them.
 While we're interested in the general pattern of your scores, we give most weight to the highest score you've received on any of the exams.
 You can view our standardized test averages here.

 Carnegie Mellon accepts either official electronic score results or a student's official score report verified and forwarded to the Office of Admission directly by their school counselor.